gogetnuts/filao/README.md

 # filao
 Filao is a random name for a random project.

-Aim is to make a gravity engine through pixel wise metrics structure while avoiding conflictology of unix users
+Main aim is to make a gravity engine through a pixel wise metric structure while avoiding conflictology of unix users Dont bother understand, it's not made for humans